ihmeuw/vivarium/docs/tutorials/3_The_Part_In_Between.rst

 only properties are age and sex so we'll start with those.
-If you happen to have a csv file of realistic mortality rates by age and sex lying around (and if you're the kind of person who's interested in CEAM, you probably do) then use that.
+If you happen to have a csv file of realistic mortality rates by age and sex lying around (and if you're the kind of person who's interested in Vivarium, you probably do) then use that.
 If not, you can make one up.
 It's easy:

 .. code-block:: python